 “Remember the Hobby Lobby Supreme Court case where corporate bosses argued for the ability to block their employees’ access to birth control?
 The lead lawyer was Kyle Duncan,” said Sen. Kamala Harris, D-Calif., in one of many angry tweets that targeted Duncan.

-This week, Ryan Bounds, a federal prosecutor and Trump’s pick for a nominal Oregon seat on the Ninth Circuit, finally got a hearing before the Senate Judiciary Committee, after an eight-month wait.
+Last week, Ryan Bounds, a federal prosecutor and Trump’s pick for a nominal Oregon seat on the Ninth Circuit, finally got a hearing before the Senate Judiciary Committee, after an eight-month wait.

 Although Oregon’s two Democratic senators, Ron Wyden and Jeff Merkley, served on a selection committee that named Bounds as one of four highly ranked candidates for the Ninth Circuit spot, both ultimately opposed his nomination, citing “inflammatory” writings dating back to his undergraduate days at Stanford University in the early 1990s.